pandysong/blog/content/post/vim_sign_highlight.md

 It is possible to use this feature in the [plugin](https://github.com/pandysong/highlight.vim).
-However I am not sure how I could use the feature without the sign character in the beginning of a line which is a bit annoying.
+However I am not sure how I could use the feature without the sign character in the beginning of a line, which is a bit annoying.